 The fundamentals of biblical Hebrew including vocabulary, pronunciation, grammar, and syntax for the purpose of translating and interpreting the Old Testament text.

-Notes: Language courses are demanding and may require significantly more individual study time.
-For students taking this course online, a PC computer with one of the following Windows operating systems is required: Windows

-98, 2000, NT, ME, XP, Vista, or Windows 7.
-The software used in this course requires a PC operating system.
+Note: Language courses are demanding and may require significantly more individual study time.
+Two Units each course - Total of Six Units (Additional Note: For students taking this course online, a PC computer with one of the following Windows operating systems is required: Windows 98, 2000, NT, ME, XP, Vista, or Windows 7.
+The software used in this course requires a PC operating system).
+Credits: 2.00